 When both Waller and Stewart left the Jeff Beck Group in 1969, Waller flew to Venice Beach Los Angeles to form the band “Silver Metre” with guitarist Leigh Stephens of Blue Cheer fame.
-Didn’t work out too well and Stewart asked Waller to feature on his debut solo album, An Old Raincoat Won’t Ever Let You Down (1969) – and thereafter Waller became a fixture at the drumming stool on many of Stewart’s solo efforts, including Every Picture Tells a Story (1971), the album which included Maggie May.
+Didn’t work out too well and Stewart asked Waller to feature on his debut solo album, An Old Raincoat Won’t Ever Let You Down (1969) – thereafter Waller became a fixture at the drumming stool on many of Rod Stewart’s solo projects, including Every Picture Tells a Story (1971), the album which included Maggie May.
 The backing band on the album also included Ron Wood, Ian McLagan, Keith Emerson, and guitarists Martin Pugh (of Steamhammer, and later Armageddon and 7th Order) and Martin Quittenton (also from Steamhammer).

 Waller’s relationship with Stewart and Wood served him well.

 Reserved and unassuming but quietly tough and always his own man, Waller was sought after for his individualist heavy drumming style, known as the “Waller wallop”.
 Always willing to try something different, he would often simply stop in the middle of a song – a legacy of his jazz training – and would also play melodies on the tom-toms.
 A highly intelligent man, he later took a law degree in his spare time and used his knowledge to win claims for various unpaid royalties.